 The first section of canyon consists of some short swims or wades and an awkward climb down in a dark section.
 It starts at about MGA516039 and finishes about MGA518039.

 There is a walk of about half an hour to the lower canyon section, which starts about MGA520046.
-The section starts with a 3m jump, or hand-over-hand, or abseil.
+The section starts with a 3m jump (check depth), or hand-over-hand, or abseil.
 Shortly after this is an abseil of 8m down a log.
-Then follows a hand-over-hand of 4m, or abseil.
+Then follows an abseil or hand-over-hand of 4m.
 Next is the tunnel section.
 This involves wading/swimming through a pool, and then squeezing through a narrow crack.
 It can also be climbed over the top, which may be needed if the water level is too high or low, or certain people are unable to fit through the squeeze.

 A little further on is the second abseil.
-This is about 12m through a narrow hole from thread belays on the right hand side.
+This is about 12m from thread belays on the right hand side.
+It used to be through a narrow hole, but the hole is currently blocked, and you need to go over the top - with a very awkward start.
 There is one final short abseil (4m) and then it is a short walk to where the canyon emerges into Dingo Creek through a narrow slot (the "Hole-in-the-Wall").

 At the Bungleboori, swim and wade upstream for several hundred metres through spectacular canyon, to where the creek opens out.
 Head to the point of the big bend at MGA519050, and then look for an eroded track up a minor gully on the left.
 Note that there is a false track on the left just before reaching the big bend, which ends looking over the actual exit.